-- Medicines On the day of the MRI scan, the child should NOT take medicine only meant to calm worries about the MRI or make him or her sleepy for the exam.
-Please call the Radiology nurses with questions at (614) 722-2624. - Prescription medicines - Give your child his or her other usual prescription medicines. - If your child uses a medicine patch, remove the patch before the test.
-Put the sticky sides together, and flush it down the toilet.
+- Prescription Medications Give your child his or her other usual prescription medicines. - If your child uses a medication patch, remove the patch before the test, put the sticky sides together, and flush it down the toilet.
 If there is any gel on the skin, wipe it off before going into the MRI.
 After the test, replace the patch with a new one.

-How the test is done
+How the Test is Done

-If your child is not having anesthesia, one parent may stay with him or her in the MRI room while the test is being done.
+If your child is not having anesthesia, one parent may stay with the child in the MRI room while the test is being done.
 If you would like to stay with your child during the test, please tell the technologist.

-A technologist or nurse will take you and your child from the waiting room to the MRI area.
+A technologist or RN will come and get you and your child from the waiting room, and take you to the MRI area.

-For the safety of both you and your child:
+For the safety of you and your child:

 - All metal and jewelry must be removed before entering the MRI area.
-You will have a locker to secure your property. - The technologist will take you and your child through a metal detector and into the MRI room. - Next, the technologist will have your child lie on the MRI table.
-The technologist will move the table so that the child's body is inside the opening of the machine where the magnet is (Picture 1).
-If your child is not having anesthesia, it is important for him or her to know to hold very still during the test.
-If a child moves too much, it may take longer to finish the test and complete a readable scan or the test may need to be rescheduled.
-Sometimes, a form of "sleepy medicine" is needed to complete the test.
-If the MRI exam is not scheduled with anesthesia, this may mean coming back on a different day. - Your child will be given earplugs to wear or a set of headphones to listen to music.
+Lockers will be provided to secure your belongings. - The technologist will then take you and your child through a metal detector and into the MRI room. - Next, the technologist will have your child lie on the MRI table and move it so that your child's body is inside the opening of the part where the magnet is (Picture 1).
+If your child is not having anesthesia, it is important for him or her to hold very still during the test.
+When a patient moves too much, it may take longer to finish the test and complete a quality scan.
+Sometimes, a form of "sleepy medicine" is necessary to complete the test.
+If the MRI exam is not scheduled with anesthesia, this may involve coming back on a different day. - Your child will be given earplugs to wear or a set of headphones to listen to music.
 Your child will not have any pain with this test, but will hear a sound like a loud tapping or hammering.
 During some tests, your child might also be able to watch a movie.
-The technologist will let you know if this is possible. - Your child's doctor may ask that the child be given a contrast solution during the test so the scan can pick up more information.
+The technologist will let you know if this is possible. - Your child's doctor may ask that your child be given a contrast solution during the test so the scan can pick up more information.
 If so, an IV will be started and the contrast solution will be put in the IV.
 The technologist will be outside the room during the test but will be able to see and hear your child.
 Depending on the type of test your child is having, the exam may take 20 to 90 minutes to complete.